The Accelerated Master's Program

 Students receive a 35% tuition discount on remaining graduate school tuition.
 (Discount does not apply to mandatory fees.)

-Students can choose between on-ground or online degree programs after graduation.
-(Credits taken during senior year must be taken on campus.)
+Students can choose between an on-ground or online MPH, MSPH, or MPH&TM degree program after graduation.
+The online MHA and MS programs are not available to Accelerated Master's students.
+(Credits taken during senior year must be taken in person.)